KÜHL Stretch Voyagr Women’s Rain Jacket Review

 Rain Protection

-A rain jacket needs to do one thing really well: keep you dry.
+A rain jacket needs to do one thing really well, which is keep you dry, obviously.
 And guess what?
-The KÜHL Stretch Voyagr delivers.
+The KÜHL Stretch Voyagr does just that.
 I’ve taken it out on many rainy hikes around Kelowna and it’s held up like a champ.
 Even in steady drizzle, I stayed dry and comfy.

-The Voyagr also has a durable water repellent (DWR) coating that helps water bead up and roll off the surface rather than soaking into the fabric.
-This treatment is essential for maintaining long-term waterproofness.
+The Voyagr also has a durable water repellent (DWR) coating that helps water bead up and roll off the surface rather than soaking into the fabric, which is an important treatment for maintaining long-term waterproofness.

 Breathability

-One thing I hate about some waterproof jackets is that they trap heat and moisture inside—it’s like being stuck in your own personal sauna.
-Not fun.
+One thing I hate about some waterproof jackets is that they trap heat and moisture inside.
+It’s like being stuck in your own personal sauna, which isn’t fun.

-Luckily, the Stretch Voyagr manages to avoid that problem.
-It does a great job of letting moisture escape and even on uphill climbs, I never felt clammy or overheated.
+Luckily, the Stretch Voyagr doesn’t have that problem.
+It does a great job of letting moisture escape, and even on uphill climbs, I never felt clammy or overheated.

-Now, I know some of you might miss having underarm vents.
-I’ll be honest—I was a little worried about that too.
+Now, it doesn’t have underarm vents, and I know some of you might miss that.
+I’ll be honest, I was a little worried about that too.
 But, surprisingly, it wasn’t an issue.

-The breathable fabric did exactly what it’s supposed to do and kept me comfortable the whole time.
-Don’t ask me how that works cause I always thought it was a trade-off between waterproofness and breathability.
+The breathable fabric does exactly what it’s supposed to do and keeps me comfortable.
+Don’t ask me how that works, because I always thought it was a trade-off between waterproofness and breathability.

 Windproof

 Wind protection might not be the first thing you think about when shopping for a rain shell, but it should be at least third.
 Rain and wind tend to show up together and while staying dry is great, staying dry and warm?
-That’s what turns a soggy hike into something way more bearable—dare I say, even fun?
+That turns a soggy hike into something way more bearable… dare I say, even fun?

 That’s why I’m a big fan of the Stretch Voyagr.
-Little details like the adjustable hood and Velcro cuffs help seal out the chill and keep your body heat in.
+Little details like the adjustable hood and Velcro cuffs help keep out the chill and your body heat in.
 The waist cinch also gives a snug fit without ever feeling restrictive.

-And let’s talk about the length—it’s perfect.
+And let’s talk about the length because it’s perfect.
 The bottom hem isn’t adjustable, but it hits right where it should.
 It covers my butt and keeps it warm and out of sight.
 Honestly, don’t give me a rain jacket (or any jacket) that doesn’t cover my butt.
 It’s non-negotiable!

 Stretchiness

 One of my favourite features of the KÜHL Stretch Voyagr jacket is, well, the stretch.
-Unlike many rain jackets that feel stiff and restrictive, this one’s super easy to move it.
+Unlike many rain jackets that feel stiff and restrictive, this one’s super easy to move in.

 Whether you’re reaching for a handhold while scrambling over rocks or layering up for a chilly morning, the fabric gives you the freedom to move without feeling like you’re fighting against your gear.
 No straightjacket feeling over here!